rubyworks/realms/README.md

 ROLLS is a library management system for Ruby.
 In fact, the name is an anacronym which stands for *Ruby Objectified Library Ledger System*.
 Okay, it sounds neat, but what does Rolls actually do?

-Rolls' core functionality is to take a list of file system locations, sift through them to find Ruby projects and make them available via Ruby's `require` and `load` methods.
+Rolls core functionality is to take a list of file system locations, sift through them to find Ruby projects and make them available via Ruby's `require` and `load` methods.
 It does this in such a way that is *customizable* and *fast*.